What is the Definition of a "Late Talker"?

 What to Do if Your Toddler is a Late Talker

 If you've noticed your child has a limited vocabulary as well as any of these risk factors, consulting a speech-language pathologist may be a good idea.
 And research has shown that kids with the last three risk factors (family history, comprehension problems, or few gestures) have the greatest risk for a persistent language delay.
+If you are a busy parent, speech therapy online may be the most convenient option for your child.

 What if Your Child Catches Up on Their Own?